ATMOSPHERIC AND OCEANIC OPTICS

 Special issues of the journal regularly present proceedings of regional and international scientific conferences and meetings, such as Siberian Aerosols and Atomic and Molecular Pulsed Lasers (AMPL).
 Various topical issues are devoted to studies of atmospheric ozone, adaptive, nonlinear, and coherent optics, regional climate-ecological monitoring, and other subjects.

 ISSN ONLINE: 2070-0393

-Atmospheric and Oceanic Optics is abstracted and/or indexed in: SCOPUS, Academic OneFile, CAB Abstracts, CAB International, Chemical Abstracts Service (CAS), Global Health, Google Scholar, INIS Atomindex, INSPEC, OCLC, , Summon by ProQuest, Ulrich's Periodicals Directory.
+Atmospheric and Oceanic Optics is abstracted and/or indexed in: Scopus, EMERGING SOURCES CITATION INDEX (ESCI) of the base Web of Science, Academic OneFile, CAB Abstracts, CAB International, Chemical Abstracts Service (CAS), Global Health, Google Scholar, INIS Atomindex, INSPEC, OCLC, , Summon by ProQuest, Ulrich's Periodicals Directory.